Do you have a question?

 What are the requirements for running Arsenal Image Mounter?

-Arsenal strongly recommends running Arsenal Image Mounter on Windows 10 (version 1703 or later), 11, or Server 2016/2019 x64 with the latest .NET 6 so that all functionality (e.g. launching virtual machines and BitLocker-related functionality) works as intended.
+Arsenal strongly recommends running Arsenal Image Mounter on Windows 10 (version 1703 or later), 11, or Server 2016/2019 x64 with the latest .NET 6 and on bare metal (i.e. not in a hypervisor) so that all functionality (for example, launching virtual machines and BitLocker-related functionality) works as intended.
+AIM will run and provide various functionality in many other environments (many users run AIM successfully within various hypervisors), but these other environments are not recommended or supported by Arsenal.

 What are some of the key differences between Arsenal Image Mounter’s “Free Mode” and “Professional Mode”?